mikeg2580/crypto-token-swap/README.md

    - Prices are fetched **once on component mount** (no auto-refresh).

 3. **Error Handling**
-   - If fetching fails, error is logged to the console.
+   - If fetching fails, error fetch error message appears and error is logged to the console.
+   - If user enters negative USD value, error message appears

 4. **UI Decisions**
    - Simple inline styles for clarity, no external styling library.
    - Results limited to 6 decimal places for readability.
    - UX blocks negative USD input; empty input clears the conversion result.

-5. **Performance & Code Quality**
-   - `Promise.all` is used to fetch all token prices in parallel.
-   - State is guarded to avoid `NaN` values before rates load.
-   - Project is fully typed with TypeScript.

 ---